Mehla16/CryptoBucks/README.md

-# CryptoVue
+# CryptoBucks

 ## Overview

-CryptoVue is a feature-rich cryptocurrency screener app built with React and Tailwind CSS.
+CryptoBucks is a feature-rich cryptocurrency screener app built with React and Tailwind CSS.
 It provides real-time data on various cryptocurrencies, allowing users to monitor and analyze market trends effectively.

 ## Features